 – It isn’t independence from conditions, yet it is an opportunity to stand firm toward the conditions.

 – For the world is in a terrible state.
-However, all things will turn out to be still more regrettable except if every one of us gives a valiant effort.
+However, all things will turn out to be still more regrettable except if every one of us makes a valiant effort.

 – A man’s anxiety, even his sadness, over the benefit of life is existential trouble; however, in no way can it be referred to as a psychological illness.

-– Where there is any meaning for life, there must be meaning for anguish as well.
+– Where there is any meaning for life, there must also be meaning for anguish.

 – Enduring is an ineradicable piece of life, even as destiny and demise.

-Human benevolence can be found in all gatherings, even those that are not difficult to denounce in general.
+Human benevolence can be found in all gatherings, even those that are not difficult to denounce.

 – For achievement, similar to satisfaction, shouldn’t be sought after; it should come from a deed.

-– There are things which should make you lose your explanation, or you have none to lose.
+– Some things should make you lose your explanation or have none to lose.

-– Man is equipped for improving the world if conceivable and of improving himself if needed.
+– Man is equipped to improve the world if conceivable and to improve himself if needed.

 – Forces outside your ability to control can remove all that you have except a certain something, your opportunity to pick how you will react to the circumstance.